Metropole: Roman Empire

 The metropole of the Roman Empire was Italy.
-As the original homeland of the Romans, it maintained a special status which made it "not a province, but the Domina (ruler) of the provinces".
-Italy was federated by the Romans in the third century BC.
-Unlike the overseas and ultramontane territories conquered by the Romans, Italy, due to the presence of Rome in the peninsula, was not reduced to province status.
 Originally, Rome divided the Italics into three groups: Roman citizens, Latini (semi-citizens and semi-confederates), and socii (confederates).
 After 88 BC, all Italics were made Roman citizens.
 Italy continued to have this privileged status until 212 AD, when citizenship was extended to all the inhabitants of the Empire.
 From Caesar Augustus (27 BC) to Septimius Severus (192 AD), all Roman Emperors were Italics (Claudius, Trajan, and Hadrian, although born outside of Italy, were of Italian descent).
-The term Ius Italicum identified the Roman Italian privileges, especially when it came to taxation, which could be extended to certain communities outside of Italy under certain conditions.
+Italy was legally distinguished from the provinces and the term Ius Italicum identified the Roman Italian privileges, especially when it came to taxation, which could be extended to certain communities outside of Italy under certain conditions.
+These privileges were ended by Emperor Diocletian, and from then on, Italy would lose tax exemptions and was subdivided into provinces.